 At the same time, we asked from guys in the Caravankeskus Reatalo what we could do next time if a similar situation occurs: the fresh water tank is full, but the water does not come from the taps.
 They advised that the pump can be tapped and then just open the taps many times and hope that the water start to flow.

 At least now we know, where that pump is located.
 In our van it is on the kitchen side under the bed and can be accessed by lifting the mattress and opening the hatch under the mattress.
 Maybe it was told us when we got the car but we didn’t remember that.
-And I had not had possibility to follow the introduction of the camper van so well because Oskari was with us and I had to take care of him, but it’s an own story. 🙈
+And I had not had possibility to follow the introduction of the camper van so well because our son was with us and I had to take care of him, but it’s an own story. 🙈

 In winter time, after the trips, the water system must always be completely emptied before switching off the heating.
 And we heard that this can cause that air problem to the water system if the system is totally dry.
 We also read tips from the internet and various Facebook groups and found that you can also try to suck from the shower tap and it can help to get the water flowing, but it didn’t help our situation.
 At least for two people had got their system working at this way. 😅🙈